SEdeepL/GraphLoRA/README.md

 ### Effect of Ground-Truth Patches

-To investigate the effect of ground-truth patches, we treat human-written patches as ground-truth patches and use them as prompt inputs to the model and conduct experiment on the Lin and Balance datasets.
+To investigate the effect of ground-truth patches on the model performance, we use them as prompt inputs to the model and conduct experiments on the Lin dataset and the Balance dataset.

-We construct a patch pair for each tool-generated patch, consisting of the patch itself and the ground-truth patch for the corresponding bug.
+We collect Defects4J human-written patches as ground-truth patches and construct a patch pair for each to be assessed, consisting of the patch itself and the ground-truth patch for the corresponding bug.

 The command to construct patch pair is as follows.
 ```
 python groundtruth.py --root_dir /path/of/dataset --output groundtruth.json --human_root /path/of/humanwrite/patch